Plans

 3.

-The Món Llibre festival will celebrate its 20th edition from May 23rd to 25th with a program focused on literature and play that will take place across various venues in Barcelona.
-The festival, aimed at children between 0 and 12 years old, will have a large exhibition at the CCCB (Centre for Children's Play).
-This year, Món Llibre's management has been renewed by Anna Juan and Piu Martínez, and it is focusing on children's and young adult literature, moving away from the performing arts, which had a strong presence in previous editions.
-The festival will feature two reading rooms, where books will be transformed into games.
-There will also be workshops in lithography, engraving, and illustration, among others, to encourage children's creativity, and a space for young people.
+The Món Llibre festival will celebrate its 20th edition from May 23 to 25 with a program focused on literature and play that will unfold across various spaces in Barcelona.
+The festival, aimed at children between 0 and 12 years old, will feature a large exhibition at the CCCB where visitors can play.
+Món Llibre has renewed its direction this year, managed by Anna Juan and Piu Martínez, and is focusing on children's and young adult literature, moving away from performing arts, which had a significant presence in previous editions.
+The festival will have two reading rooms, where books will be transformed into play.
+There will also be workshops on lithography, printmaking, and illustration, among others, to encourage children's creativity, and a space for young people.

 4.